samhu1989/PON/doc/weekly.md

 2. The network should:
     - be designed for cross category objects

     - acheive lower error (CD) than holistic baseline

+preliminary report 20190719

+#### meeting 20190802

+What do we want to do ?

+- [ ] reconstruct 3D shape from single image   (using part prior to assist it)
+- [ ] recover object parts from single image for other applications like robot interaction planning (using reconstruction loss as regularization to assist it)
+- [x] few shot learning

 #### preliminary report 20190719
 ##### <font color=#55ff55>Previous Attempts </font>